bickfordb/qa/readme.md

         # Run a and b tests
         qa.main()

 Here's an example test case module.
-Test cases are built by writing functions and adding the "@qa.testcase()" decorator
+Test cases are built by writing functions and adding the `@qa.testcase()` decorator

-#### tests/mylibrary/addition.py
+### tests/mylibrary/addition.py

     import qa